publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

+= 3.7.2 - 2-22-22 =
+* Fixed : Specific Permissions could not be added using editor metaboxes

 = 3.7.1 - 18 Feb 2022 =
 * Fixed : Category / Term blockages were not applied
 * Fixed : Error redirecting following post save if the save operation sets a status which blocks the user from further editing